Devil's Planet

 "Devil's Planet" is the twenty-second episode of the second series of the British sci-fi television series Space: 1999 (and the forty-sixth overall episode of the programme).
 The screenplay was written by Michael Winder; the director was Tom Clegg.
 The original title of the episode was "Devil's Moon".
 The final shooting script is dated 9 September 1976 and live-action filming began on Monday 1 November 1976 lasting through to Thursday 18 November 1976.
-The episode was first broadcast in the U.K. on 1 September 1977.
+The episode was first broadcast in the UK on 1 September 1977.